scripty-bot/stt-service/proto.md

 | `result` | `String` | The STT result. |

 ## STT Result Packet (verbose)
-This is the same as the normal STT result packet, but includes verbose data.
+This is the same as the normal STT result message, but includes verbose data.

-Just like the normal STT result packet, the connection will be closed after this message is sent.
+Just like the normal STT result message, the connection will be closed after this message is sent.
 ### Type
 `0x03`
 ### Payload